 Going in the Store Could Mean Wearing a Mask

-Depending on the seasonal spikes in COVID-19 cases and the CDC recommendations, store owners could require shoppers to mask up, including those who have been vaccinated, before they can search for their backpacks, pens, notebooks, glue sticks, and pencil pouches.
+Depending on the seasonal spikes in COVID-19 cases and the CDC recommendations, medical supply store owners could require shoppers to mask up, including those who have been vaccinated, before they can search for their backpacks, pens, notebooks, glue sticks, and pencil pouches.
 This means families should be ready for such requests by keeping a stock of disposable or cloth face masks in the car for a quick grab.